bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 11.
+Posted 3/21/17 We have added the Solaris 11.3 live installation ISO to our Gitlab site repo (as specified in Advisory 10.).
+It is named sol-11_3-live-x86.iso, and is about 1.2 GB in size, as opposed to the PC-BSD 10.3 ISO which is 3.7 GB.
+Even though Solaris 11.3 is still available for download from Oracle, if you download our Gitlab ISO and burn it to a DVD, you can accomplish everything shown in the printed book by running Solaris 11.3 from the DVD.
+Additionally, at the present time, you can install the full Solaris 11.3 from our live ISO image burned to a DVD.
+Please be aware that the same copyright and licensing restrictions apply to the use of our ISO image as to the Oracle-downloaded ISO image!

 Advisory 10.
 Posted 3/20/17 We have established a Gitlab repo at https://gitlab.com/bobk48/pcbsd103iso that contains the ISO image for PC-BSD 10.3.
 The ISO image, suitable for burning to a DVD, is named PCBSD10.3-RELEASE-03-31-2016-x64-DVD.iso.
 In case iXsystems no longer supports pcbsd.org and that image is no longer availble from them, you can use your web browser to navigate to our Gitlab repo, and download the ISO image from there!
 In the near future, we may also make a VirtualBox image of PC-BSD 10.2 available for use with Chapter 25 of the printed book.
 And if Solaris 11.3 (or whatever follows that release) is no longer supported by Oracle for downloading, we will make that ISO image available so that the material dealing with Solaris UNIX in the printed book can be used on your own version of Solaris 11.3.
 Certain copyright and license restrictions may apply, and we will notify you of these constraints as they become known to us.

 Advisory 9.
 Posted 3/19/17 Per Advisory 1., we have decided to provide you with information about using the Desktop version of TrueOS as an alternative to PC-BSD 10.3 (which is still available).
 The biggest impact of using TrueOS would be felt in Chapter 22, Section 3, since the PC-BSD 10.3 KDE4 Desktop is replaced by the Limina Desktop in TrueOS.
 An excellent guide to using Desktop TrueOS is currently found at https://www.trueos.org/handbook/trueos.html .
 Other minor changes to Chapter 23 material, such as no longer being able to launch the PC-BSD User Manager with the command pc-usermanager, would need to be implemented if you decide to install and use TrueOS rather than PC-BSD 10.3.